Society Birmingham

 Sticky teriyaki wings and sriracha fries from Manzoku

-But, the most disappointing of all is the gristle-loaded ‘Reuben’ (£14.95) with bread cut too thick (yes, I know it’s meant to be like that) but it suffocates any flavour.
+But, the most disappointing of all is the gristle-loaded ‘Reuben’ (£14.95) with bread cut too thick (yes, I know it’s meant to be like that, here) but it suffocates any flavour.
 3/10 is generous, there are better supermarket sandwich equivalents.

 ‘Reuben’ from Shokupan

-Away from the lively bar area, it’s got the ‘charm’ of a motorway service station, whilst being much less comfortable.
+Away from the lively bar area, it’s got all the ‘charm’ of a motorway service station, whilst still managing to be much less comfortable.
 It’s definitely not a place we wanted to hang around once we’d finished our pints; the one we bought on arrival.

-It’s got the feel of a corporate imagined ‘street food’ / ‘independent kitchen’ space, pushing fashion into the mainstream.
+It’s got the feel of a corporate imagined space, pushing the fashion of ‘street food’ into the mainstream.
 What a shame it’s as a fully 3G experience.

 One, Colmore Square, Birmingham B4 6AA